OJ/gobuster/README.md

 - the version command now also shows some build variables for more info
 - switched to another pkcs12 library to support p12s generated with openssl3 that use SHA256 HMAC
 - comments in wordlists (strings starting with #) are no longer ignored
+- allow to exclude status code in vhost mode

 ## 3.6